The "Application Policies" certificate extension

 Remove the "Application Policies" extension from issued certificates

-By default, the certification authority's standard policy module is responsible for writing this certificate extension to issued certificates.
+By default, the Windows Default Policy module of the certification authority is responsible for writing this certificate extension to issued certificates.

 The "Application Policies" certificate extension can be disabled with the following command line command on the certificate authority.